 - 2 yellow onions, each onion cut into 6 wedges

-- 3 sprigs of thyme
+- 3 sprigs fresh thyme

-- 3 garlic cloves, chopped
+- 3 cloves garlic, finely chopped

 - 3 eggs, lightly beaten

 - Preheat oven to 375ºF.
 Butter a 9×13 baking dish and set aside.